London Underground D78 Stock: Details

 The D Stock consisted of six-car trains, as opposed to the seven-car trains of CO/CP and R Stock, whose cars were shorter: under normal operation, each train consisted of two 3-car units, and 20 of the units are double-ended to allow 3-car operations under exceptional circumstances.

 The traction motors were the same LT118 type as on 1973 Tube Stock, and the bogies are same, unlike other subsurface rolling stock.
 With single-leaf doors and transverse and longitude seating, the style is very similar to 1983 stock on the Jubilee line.
 The D stock and 1983 stock trains were the only trains on the underground to have their headlights positioned under the train body; many trains on the underground had only their tail lights under the body.

 The trains brought many innovations.
 The Metalastik rubber/metal "Chevron" primary springs and 'diabolo'-shaped rubber/metal secondary springs suspension meant a smoother ride for passengers.
 The driver's cab is more ergonomic, the seat swiveling to move forwards, backwards, up or down.
 The dead man's handle is replaced by a joystick that needs to be twisted for the dead man feature, and moved fore and aft for motoring and braking.
 There is a Train Management System replacing the original Train Equipment Panel that highlights faults to the driver.

 The most noticeable difference between the stock and earlier trains is that the doors are single leaf.
 Originally, passengers pressed door-control buttons to open them.
 Posters explaining how to operate the doors were put up around Tube stations in English, French and German when the stock was introduced.
 The stock had a "POGO" switch (Passenger open/Guard's open) that could switch control of the doors from passengers to the guard (when the stock was introduced, the guard controlled the doors from the rear cab).

 While this function proved useful at above-ground stations and termini (especially in winter), station dwell time was significantly increased, and passengers had trouble getting used to the new system, not knowing how to open the door.
 By the late 1990s, the control of the doors went to the driver.
-The buttons remained, but they were covered up on refurbishment between 2004 and 2008.
+The buttons remained, but they were covered up during refurbishment between 2004 and 2008.

 At over 18 m, the cars were the longest on the Underground.
 The windows had to be modified because of overheating when new, with pull-down opening windows installed in each car.